DigitalCommons/land-explorer/docs/property-boundaries-service/pipeline.md

 ## Analysing the pipeline output

 After the `updateOwnerships` task is complete, the new company ownership data should be visible in LX for all users.

+After the `ownershipSnapshots` task is complete, any newly-completed year(s) become queryable via the [proprietor ownerships endpoint](./ownerships-endpoint.md).
+It only adds rows to `land_ownership_snapshots`, so it doesn't affect `land_ownerships`, `land_ownership_polygons`, or any of the live LX ownership layers.

 After the `updateProprietors` task is complete, the Meilisearch proprietor index should be updated to match the proprietors in the Landownership table.
 These are visible to all users via the search bar in the LX frontend.